John Owen-Jones

-John Owen-Jones (born 5 May 1971) is a Welsh musical theatre actor and singer, best known for his portrayals of Jean Valjean in Alain Boublil & Claude-Michel Schönberg's Les Misérables and of the Phantom in Andrew Lloyd Webber's The Phantom of the Opera.
+John Owen-Jones (born 5 May 1971) is a Welsh musical theatre actor and singer, best known for his portrayals of Jean Valjean in Alain Boublil & Claude-Michel Schönberg's Les Misérables and The Phantom in Andrew Lloyd Webber's The Phantom of the Opera.

-He most recently appeared as Valjean in the 2021 staged concert of Les Misérables, and as The Phantom in 2015 in the West End production.
+He most recently appeared in these roles as an emergency Valjean replacement in the 2021 West End production at the Sondheim Theatre, and as The Phantom in the 2016 West End production at Her Majesty’s Theatre.
 He has now recorded six studio albums.

 Early life

 Owen-Jones was born in 1971 and originates from Burry Port in Carmarthenshire.
 He was educated at Glan-y-Mor Comprehensive School, and was a member of the still running local theatre group, Llanelli Youth Theatre.
 Jones went on to train at the Central School of Speech and Drama in London.
 He graduated in 1994 with a BA (Hons) in Acting.

 He has been married since 1999 to Teresa, a primary school teacher.
 They live in Surrey with their two children.